 - weight gain or loss

-Typically, symptoms of adrenal gland disorders begin subtly.
-Over time, these symptoms worsen and become more frequent.
-If you experience any of these health issues on a recurrent basis, call your doctor.
+Symptoms of adrenal gland disorders tend to appear subtle at first.
+Over time, they typically worsen and become more frequent.
+If you experience any of these health issues on a recurrent basis, make an appointment with your doctor.

 - adrenal hormones

 - pituitary hormones

 If they suspect you have an adrenal gland disorder, they might order imaging tests next.
 They can use ultrasound, MRI, and X-ray imaging to create pictures of your adrenal and pituitary glands.
 This can help them detect possible tumors, deterioration of your endocrine tissues, and other signs of disease.